5axes/CuraMasterSettings/resources/articles/mb-master/only_one_wall_top.md

 # only_one_wall_bottom description
 When enabled, the bottom skin is surrounded by only one wall.

-The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : arrange_disable_model_rotations
+The following settings are defined in [fdmprinter.def.json](https://github.com/smartavionics/Cura/blob/mb-master/resources/definitions/fdmprinter.def.json) : only_one_wall_top